 Other packages include family travel offers, which include kids’ activities, experiences, and family suite accommodations.

-As we mentioned before, Rosewood Hotels & Resorts isn’t a huge brand.
-There are around 30 properties globally, each of which offers the same unfussy opulence that Rosewood is so well-known for.
+Rosewood Hotels & Resorts isn’t a huge brand.
+There are around 30 properties globally, each offering the unfussy opulence that Rosewood is so well-known for.

-Rosewood focuses more on its leisure guests than on formulaic business travelers, so each property is distinctive, ultra-luxurious, and unique.
+Properties focus more on their leisure guests than formulaic business travelers, so each hotel is distinctive, ultra-luxurious, and unique.

-Let’s get into our top Rosewood Hotels & Resorts in the world!
+Let’s get into our top Rosewood Hotels & Resorts worldwide!